 All students take courses in the humanities and social sciences to broaden perspectives, improve communication skills, and explore concepts of values and ethics.

-The Bachelor of Science in Engineering (Chemical Engineering) program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Chemical Engineering Program Criteria.
-The Bachelor of Science in Engineering (Chemical Engineering with a Nuclear Engineering Option) program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Program Criteria for Chemical Engineering with a Nuclear Engineering Option
+The Chemical Engineering program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Program Criteria for Chemical Engineering.
+The Chemical Engineering: Nuclear Engineering Option program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Program Criteria for Chemical Engineering and Nuclear Engineering.

 Visit the Academic Catalog for: